OussemaHdr/Road_sign_recognition/Traffic_Sign_Classifier.md

-# Self driving car Project "Mercury"
+# Smart car Project "Mercury"
 ## Objectif: Building a traffic signs classifier
 ### 1. Organizing test images
 Unlike the training images the data provided for the test is not organsied per class